Zak4sad/Nothing/README.md

 ------Weaknesses of my Dockerfile :

-I think that my Dockerfile is not perfect , but i'm sure the the Self Signed certificates that i created is not suitable for production , so we need to purchase a certificate from a trusted Certificate Authority.
+I think that my Dockerfile is not perfect yet , but i'm sure the the Self Signed certificates that i created is not suitable for production , so we need to purchase a certificate from a trusted Certificate Authority.